-An atrio-oesophageal fistula is an extremely rare but very dangerous complication.
-This is a hole that forms between the back of the left atrium and the oesophagus (gullet) which lies just behind.
-This hole allows air bubbles and oesophageal contents into the blood circulation.
+An atrio-esophageal fistula is an extremely rare but very dangerous complication.
+This is a hole that forms between the back of the left atrium and the esophagus (gullet) which lies just behind.
+This hole allows air bubbles and esophageal contents into the blood circulation.
 It is caused by an inflammatory process triggered by the ablation burns.
-Signs and symptoms can appear without warning in the first few weeks after the ablation procedure: typically, patients are extremely unwell with high fever, chills, stroke, collapse or vomiting blood.
+Signs and symptoms can appear without warning in the first few weeks after the ablation but may not manifest until up to 6-8 weeks after the procedure: typically, patients are extremely unwell with high fever, chills, stroke or collapse.

 Immediate recognition and treatment is vital.
-If you have the above symptoms you should seek emergency medical help and make sure this complication is considered.
-Because atrio-oesophageal fistula is so rare (one in every 1000-2000 cases), it may not be suspected by doctors who do not undertake AF ablation.
+If you have the above symptoms, you should seek emergency medical help and make sure this complication is considered.
+Because atrio-esophageal fistula is so rare (one in every 1000-2000 cases), it may not be suspected by doctors who do not undertake AF ablation.
 Diagnosis must be made urgently using a special scan (usually CT).

-Endoscopy (telescope of the oesophagus) should generally be avoided as it may worsen the condition.
-If atrio-oesophageal fistula is present, it is unfortunately usually fatal, but emergency chest surgery has occasionally saved the patient's life.
+Endoscopy (telescope of the esophagus) should generally be avoided as it may worsen the condition.
+If atrio-esophageal fistula is present, it is unfortunately usually fatal, but emergency chest surgery has occasionally saved the patient's life.